A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Introduction

-We observe that a CubeSat-based mission architecture presents a viable alternative relative to the missions proposed in the NRC report.
-Modern CubeSats have benefited from decades of development efforts in miniaturization of many spacecraft technologies.
-Typically, modern CubeSats use commercial off-the-shelf (COTS) space-qualified hardware that can be purchased at a cost that is dramatically lower relative to that of conventional spacecraft components.
-The radically lower cost of a CubeSat-based architectures enables one to consider using multiple small spacecraft, each consisting of several CubeSat units, while conventional multi-spacecraft architectures would never be economically viable.
+The 2010 NRC report emphasized that a combination of the space-based efforts together with an appropriate ground-based facility (such as LSST\footnote{The Large Synoptic Survey Telescope (LSST), for details, see {http://www.lsst.org/lsst/about}} or PanSTARRS\footnote{The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS), {http://pan-starrs.ifa.hawaii.edu/public/}}) could be used to accelerate the survey.
+Such a combination could complete the survey well before 2030, perhaps as early as 2022.
+They reported that using a large ground-based telescope alone (for instance, LSST), even if this facility would be fully dedicated to NEO search, could not complete the Congress-mandated survey by the original 2020 deadline.
+In fact, it would take a decade-long dedicated campaign to complete this effort probably just before 2030.
+Furthermore, the committee concluded that, despite associated launch risk and a more limited lifetime, a space-based option could be the fastest means to complete the survey.

-Another technology advancement that enables the proposed small spacecraft mission architecture is the technique of synthetic tracking of NEOs \citep{Shao-etal:2014}, which makes it technically feasible to perform NEO searches with small CubeSat-compatible cameras.
-Synthetic tracking of NEOs is an emerging technology that recently was developed and demonstrated by NASA's Jet Propulsion Laboratory (JPL) \citep{Shao-etal:2014,Zhai-etal:2014}.
+Since the release of the 2010 NRC report we witnessed significant technology progress in several relevant areas that could result in a major paradigm shift in the search for NEOs.
+One such area is the technique of synthetic tracking of NEOs \citep{Shao-etal:2014}, which makes it technically feasible to perform NEO searches with small CubeSat-compatible cameras.
+Synthetic tracking of NEOs is an emerging technology that was recently developed and demonstrated by NASA's Jet Propulsion Laboratory (JPL) \citep{Shao-etal:2014,Zhai-etal:2014}.
 When used from a ground-based facility, this new tracking technique provides an order of magnitude improvement in the ability to detect and track dim and fast-moving objects.
-Synthetic tracking implemented on a 10~cm CubeSat telescope in space with 600~sec observations would result in a sensitivity to a 20.5~mag object at SNR=10, making it an ideal candidate technology to use on a CubeSat.
+If implemented on a 10~cm CubeSat telescope in space with 800~sec observations, synthetic tracking of NEOs would result in a sensitivity to a 20.5~mag object at SNR=7, making it an ideal candidate technology to use on a CubeSat.

-For planetary defense, the ability to accomplish precision orbit determination of NEAs enabled by synthetic tracking is important because discovery is not useful if the orbit, and thus future risk of impacting the Earth is unknown.
-We note that even if the existing mission concepts, such as those mentioned in the 2010 NRC report were flown, their astrometric precision of $\sim$0.2{\arcsec} per observation is inadequate to determine whether it will impact the Earth or not.
-Synthetic tracking potentially offers an order of magnitude higher astrometric accuracy to address this critical issue.